• Skip to main content

 Our best potato soup recipes include everything from my easy cauliflower cabbage potato soup recipe for a creamy vegetable soup that’s incredibly comforting, and an easy chicken and potato soup recipe for a homemade potato and chicken soup with a stock made from scratch to a loaded baked potato soup topped with crispy bacon, sour cream, cheddar cheese, and chives.

-This compilation of our best potato soup recipes includes my potato and bacon soup recipe for warming potato soup topped with crispy bacon, crumbled croutons and crunchy fried shallots, a rustic chunky potato soup with sautéed cabbage, smoky pork sausage and butter beans, and a creamy corn chowder without cream, the creamy consistency courtesy of the potatoes.
+This round-up of our best potato soup recipes includes my potato and bacon soup recipe for warming potato soup topped with crispy bacon, crumbled croutons and crunchy fried shallots, a rustic chunky potato soup with sautéed cabbage, smoky pork sausage and butter beans, and a creamy corn chowder without cream, the creamy consistency courtesy of the potatoes.

 I also have an old-fashioned vegetable barley soup recipe for a versatile clean-out-the-fridge soup that’s deliciously filling, deeply flavourful, and super affordable.
 It’s inspired by a soup my Australian grandmother used to make to use up an abundant harvest from my grandfather’s backyard veggie garden.